soft261/openmrs-android-client-user-guide/faqs.md

 ## FAQs

-### What is the OpenMRS android app?
+### What is the OpenMRS Android app?

-You can find out what the OpenMRS android app is and the motivation behind the creation of this app [here](https://github.com/openmrs/openmrs-android-client-user-guide/blob/master/introduction.md).
+You can find out what the OpenMRS Android app is and the motivation behind the creation of this app [here](https://github.com/openmrs/openmrs-android-client-user-guide/blob/master/introduction.md).

 ### How do I get started?